KF Tirana

-The club was founded on 15 August 1920 as Sport Klub Tirana (in English: Sport Club Tirana), but then, they name changed to Shoqata e Futbollit Agimi (in English: Agimi Football Association) and they had since participated in all the top tier national championships ever held in Albania.
-However, the ninth-place finish in the 2016–17 season relegated the club to the Albanian First Division (second-tier) for the first time in their history.
+The club was founded on 15 August 1920 as Sport Klub Tirana, but were renamed to Shoqata e Futbollit Agimi (English: Agimi Football Association) and had participated in all the top tier national championships in Albanian football through 2017.
+However, their ninth-place finish in the 2016–17 season resulted in the club’s first-ever relegation to the Albanian First Division (second-tier).

-They have competed under the name of SK Tirana between 1927 and 1947, when the communist regime forcibly renamed the club 17 Nëntori Tirana, Puna Tirana and KS 17 Nëntori.
-In 1991 KF Tirana retook its pre-1947 name and was divided into two branches, the multi disciplinary SK Tirana and the football branch of KF Tirana.
+The club competed under the name SK Tirana between 1927 and 1947, when the communist regime forcibly renamed the club 17 Nëntori Tirana, Puna Tirana and KS 17 Nëntori.
+In 1991 the club retook its pre-1947 name and was divided into two branches, the multi disciplinary SK Tirana and the football branch KF Tirana.

-KF Tirana is the most successful Albanian team in European competitions, having progressed from the first rounds on 13 occasions (once directly by draw, without playing) since making their European debut in the 1965–66 European Cup.
-They reached Round of 16 in European Competitions four times, three such in the European Cup (now Champions League) alone in 1980s.
-The club also holds the record of being the highest ever ranking Albanian club according to IFFHS, having been ranked 31st in the world in 1987, following good results in their 1986–87 campaign.
-In addition, KF Tirana is an ECA member.
+KF Tirana is the most successful Albanian team in European competitions, having progressed from the first round on 14 occasions (once directly by draw, without playing) since their European debut in the 1965–66 European Cup.
+They have reached Round of 16 in European competition four times, including three times in the European Cup (now Champions League) during the 1980s.
+The club also holds the historical record for highest ranked Albanian club according to IFFHS, having been ranked 31st in the world in 1987 following their 1986–87 campaign.
+KF Tirana is an ECA member.

 History

 1920–1937: Beginnings of Klubi i Futbollit Tirana

 Tirana was officially founded on 15 August 1920.
 The first coach was appointed Palok Nika.
 The first name of the club was Sportklub Tirona which was later changed into Futboll Klub Tirona.
 The team played their first official match in October at Shallvare against Juventus Shkodër.

 Tirana played their first international match against Yugoslav team Crnogorac Cetinje from Montenegro in 1925.
 On 16 August 1927, which was the seventh anniversary of the formation of the Agimi Sports Association, the club's name changed into Sportklub Tirana, which would be commonly referred to as SK Tirana.
 On that day the president of the club was Teki Selenica.

-in 1930, Tirana took part in the first officially recognised football competition held in Albania, organized by newly founded Albanian Football Association.
+in 1930, Tirana took part in the first officially recognised football competition held in Albania, organised by newly founded Albanian Football Association.
 The team dominated the tournament, reaching the final after winning five matches, drawing four and losing just one, to finish joint top, along with Skënderbeu Korçë, albeit with a slightly better goal difference.
 Tirana faced in the championship final Skënderbeu Korçë, who refused to play as a sign of protest against the bias of the competition and the Albanian Football Association towards Tirana.
 The club was named champion after the games were awarded 2–0.